-This is where the summaries and links to new articles are posted.
-Stay current on food storage tips, long term storage ideas, what types of survival foods to invest in, how, where and what you will need for survival purposes, and more, by returning here on a regular basis.
+Get the latest from Family Survival Planning Blog here.
+The newest pages, food storage tips, long term storage ideas, deciding what types of survival foods to invest in, how, where and what you will need for survival purposes, and lots more information to help you prepare your families.

 Winter storms: How to prepare before, what to do during.
 If you live in an area that has four distinct seasons, then preparing for winter storms is important.
 Weather typical in Texas and much of the south is freezing rain (I know - I lived there way back).
 Sleet, blizzards, and just tons of snow is typical weather in much of the northern half of the U.S.

-Oftentimes new information or new pages are available more than once per month, so the Family Survival Planning Blog delivers information real time.
+Oftentimes new information or new pages are available often, so the Family Survival Planning Blog delivers information real time.

 To get automatic feeds, enter your email address and subscribe with your favorite RSS application.